 constitution have been, are being or is likely to be contravened in relation to

 him for redress in accordance of section 14 of the same constitution.

-The Judge in this matter [notwithstanding
+The Judge [notwithstanding that the PNM

-function as a viable nation compared to us.
+they still function as a viable nation compared to us.

 During this trial the question of